esamayoa11/HVcollabexercise/README.md

 I incorporated some opacity to the images to assist with readability and image flip of the HV.png just for fun.

-I also incorporated some Java to help make the hiding and appearing of the nav bar and contents hide and appear as needed.
+I also incorporated some Java to help make the hiding and appearing of the nav bar and contents perform as needed.